jstzwj/RusTeX/README.md

-# rustex
+# RusTeX
-A Rust Rewrite of TeX
+Rewrite TeX in Rust